elunna/hackem/hackem_changelog.md

 - (r) hedgehog
     - Previously occupied the 'q' slot
     - Removed the "always peaceful" flag.
+    - can be tamed by zapping them with speed monster.
 - (r) enormous rat
 - (r) rodent of unusual size
 - (s) jumping spider